Higher-order correlations between different moments of two flow amplitudes in Pb$-$Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV: Introduction

 \section{Introduction}

 An important ongoing program in high-energy nuclear physics is the exploration of the phase diagram of quantum chromodynamics (QCD) at large values of temperature and/or density.
 In that regime, quark--gluon plasma (QGP), an extreme state of nuclear matter in which quarks and gluons are deconfined, is formed.
-Ultrarelativistic heavy-ion collisions at RHIC and LHC recreate the conditions in which the QGP can be produced and, consequently, studied.
+Ultrarelativistic heavy-ion collisions at the BNL Relativistic Heavy Ion Collider (RHIC) and the CERN Large Hadron Collider (LHC) recreate the conditions in which the QGP can be produced and, consequently, studied.
 Properties of the QGP are typically portrayed by specifying its transport properties (e.g., shear or bulk viscosity), or its equation of state.
 To date, the QGP remains the state of matter with the smallest ratio of shear viscosity to entropy density ($\eta/s$) ever discovered.
-Besides scrutinizing the details of individual states of nuclear matter in the QCD phase diagram, it is equally important to constrain the nature of the transition between different states, i.e., whether it is a smooth crossover, 1st, or 2nd order phase transition, etc. Another extensive effort is allocated to the search for the critical point in the QCD phase diagram, whose existence is still not confirmed experimentally.
+Besides scrutinizing the details of individual states of nuclear matter in the QCD phase diagram, it is equally important to constrain the nature of the transition between different states, i.e., whether it is a smooth crossover, first- or second-order phase transition, etc. Another extensive effort is allocated to the search for the critical point in the QCD phase diagram, whose existence is still not confirmed experimentally.
 Recent reviews can be found in Refs.~\cite{Heinz:2013th, Braun-Munzinger:2015hba, Busza:2018rrf, ALICE:2022wpn}.

 In non-central heavy-ion collisions, the measured correlations in momentum space among detected particles are dominated by correlations originating from collective anisotropic flow~\cite{Ollitrault:1992bk}.
 Since anisotropic flow links the initial-state anisotropies in the collision geometry to the final-state anisotropies in momentum space, its measurements can be used to map out the whole history of the heavy-ion evolution.
 In particular, anisotropic flow is a sensitive probe of shear viscosity of the QGP, whose collective expansion is successfully described by its hydrodynamic response to the anisotropies in the initial-state geometry.
 By using a Fourier series decomposition of the azimuthal distribution $f(\varphi)$ of reconstructed particles, anisotropic flow is quantified with flow magnitudes $v_n$ and symmetry planes $\Psi_n$~\cite{Voloshin:1994mz}